jrasmusson/ios-starter-kit/howtos/howto-TPKeyboardAvoiding.md

 # How to TPKeyboardAvoiding

 This library deals with the popping up keyboard problem by putting your view into a scrollable view.
-Note: It doesn't adjust your layout - if you want to do that you still need to calculate the keyboard and do that yourself.
-But it's a good solution for making your view scrollable when the keyboard appears and it quite popular.
+Note: It doesn't adjust labels.
+Only fields that can respond as first responders.
+So if you have a layout containing labels, it will not adjust for those.
+But if you have multiple textFields, it will focus on each one and adjust the scrollview insets accordingly.

+There is also a `UITableViewController` and `UICollectionViewController` variant too.

 ![TableView](https://github.com/jrasmusson/ios-starter-kit/blob/master/howtos/images/TPKeyboardAvoiding-demo.gif)